VikeLabs/courseup/README.md

    npx prisma migrate deploy && npx prisma db seed
    ```

-   - This will run migrations to apply the latest schema changes to the database as well as seed the database with the latest course data.
+   - This will run migrations to apply the latest schema changes to the database as well as seed the database with the latest term

 6. Start the application using `npm run dev` (or `yarn dev`)
-   - This will start the Next.js server.
+   - This will start the Next.js server in development mode.

 You will now be able to develop the application.
 Any changes made to the code will hot-reload upon save.